Farbdrucker/jarvis/README.md

 # Jarvis
-my bad weather weekend project to have my personal voice assistant to tell me jokes, the current weather or read me Wikipedia articles.
+My bad weather weekend project to have my personal voice assistant to tell me jokes, the current weather or read me Wikipedia articles.

+Tested locally on a Macbook Pro 2018 with Catalina, other OS could fail because of the voice synthesizer.

 ## Installation
 Clone the repositories